tanguychenier/Terminal_3DEngine/README.md

 How to use:

 ```
-Run in you terminal php main[x].php
+Run in you terminal ressources/php main[x].php
 x = 01, 02, ...

 each of these will explain the process about the homogeneous coordinates